maurocordioli/viperus/README.md

 in a single typed hash structure.
 The structure can be preset with default.
 Values are type checked.

 You can create a standalone `viperus` object or "enjoy" a global instance.
-The global instance is guarded with a Mutex to garantee thread safty.
+The global instance is guarded with a Mutex to guarantee thread safety.

 Structure elements of a static instance may be manipulated via the shadow functions